Sometimes you need to create a CSV file to import in Exchange Server. For example,…

 It’s easier to always run Exchange Management Shell as administrator.
-Do you use the Exchange Management Shell (EMS) once a while or do you use it every day?
+Do you use the Exchange Management Shell (EMS) once in a while, or do you use it daily?
 It is known that you can’t run all the commands you enter in EMS.
 That’s because you need administrator privileges.
 If you right-click EMS and click run as administrator it will work.
 In this article, you will learn how to always run EMS as administrator.

 Always run Exchange Management Shell as administrator

+Step 6.
 Enable Run as administrator option.
-Click OK and again OK.
+Click twice on OK.

-In this article, you learned how to always run Exchange Management Shell as administrator.
-You can do the same with PowerShell.
 Did you enjoy this article?
-You may also like Find Exchange Server URLs with PowerShell.
+You may also like Install second Exchange Server in domain.
 Don’t forget to follow us and share this article.